charles-mugo/anitas-kitchen/README.md

 https://charles-mugo.github.io/anitas-kitchen/

-#author: Charles Mugo
+author: Charles Mugo

-#Description
+Description

-I am a student at Moringa School, this is my second independent project.
+-I am a student at Moringa School, this is my second independent project.
 It is a simple webpage for Anitas Kitchen.

-#project setup
+project setup

-I used atom for my code, I styled using css styles and bootstrap.
+-I used atom for my code, I styled using css styles and bootstrap.

-#live site on GitHub Pages
+live site on GitHub Pages

 https://charles-mugo.github.io/anitas-kitchen/

-#MIT LICENSE
+MIT LICENSE